Analytical Formulation for Gravitational Wave Event Rates

 [0, \(\pi\)]

-Inclination relative to line of sight
+Inclination between the line of sight and

 \(\psi\)